peterwwillis/truckcamper/Trucks/Truck_notes.tmpl.md

 You still need to check the payload rating of the individual truck, even if it "looks" like it can handle anything you throw at it.
-For example, an F-350 with dual rear wheels can have a payload rating below some larger campers' wet weight.
+For example, an F-350 with dual rear wheels may still have a payload rating below some larger campers' wet weight.

 </details> <!-- Truck Makes & Models -->